David Forman (general)

+David Forman (November 3, 1745 – September 12, 1797) was an American Continental soldier from New Jersey during the American Revolutionary War.

+Early life

-David Forman (3 November 1745 – 12 September 1797) was born in Monmouth County, New Jersey of parents Joseph Forman and Elizabeth Lee.
+Forman was born in Englishtown in Monmouth County, Province of New Jersey, to Joseph Forman and Elizabeth Lee.
 His father was a wealthy shipowner and he was educated at Princeton.

+American Revolution

 At the start of the American Revolutionary War he rallied to the patriot cause and was appointed lieutenant colonel of a New Jersey state regiment.
 When his commander assumed command of the brigade, he was promoted colonel of the regiment during the New York and New Jersey Campaign in 1776.
 At the time of the battles of Trenton and Princeton Forman's regiment waged a merciless war against the American Loyalists of Monmouth County.
-Then and later he became known as "Devil David" for his zeal in suppressing the local Tories.
+Then and later he became known as "Devil David" or "Black David" for his zeal in suppressing the local Tories.
 In January 1777, the Continental Congress authorized him to raise Forman's Additional Continental Regiment with the rank of colonel in the Continental Army.

 In March 1777 he was promoted brigadier general of New Jersey militia.
 He led a militia brigade in an unsuccessful attack at Germantown in October 1777.
 He resigned his general's commission because of political troubles but continued to assist the revolutionary cause.
 At the Battle of Monmouth he served on the staff of Charles Lee as an adviser.
 When local guides failed to appear on time, he directed the vanguard on the correct route.
 When Charles Hector, comte d'Estaing's French fleet appeared off the coast soon afterward, Forman stepped in as a liaison between the French and George Washington.
 His regiment was absorbed by Spencer's Additional Continental Regiment in April 1779.
 He organized a system of outposts on the coast in 1780 that reported British and French ship movements.
 This information was passed on to Washington.
 Late in the war, he played a small role in the Asgill Affair.